goloshubov/fconfig_files/README.md

 dotfiles and system configs

-The source of configs/dotfiles for fconfig playbook (https://github.com/goloshubov/fconfig)
+supposed to use with fconfig playbook (https://github.com/goloshubov/fconfig)

 NOTE: this setup is only intended as an example.